-Now, I’m very much familiar with how unsecured Muslims desperately run to atheists for their anti-Biblical arguments the same way their prophet ran home to his wife screaming “Cover me!
+I’m very much familiar with how insecure Muslims desperately run to atheists for their anti-Bible arguments the same way their prophet ran home to his wife screaming “Cover me!
 Cover me!!”
-I guess its a part and parcel of being a good Muslim too.
-So, I will be responding to those passages here.
+I guess it’s a part and parcel of being a good Muslim too.

 1. Burn the daughter!

 “And the daughter of any priest, if she profane herself by playing the whore, she profaneth her father; she shall be burnt with fire” (Lev.
 21:9)

 A biased, ignorant reader would think this was a punishment reserved only for women but an informed person sees a different picture.

 Just 22 verses earlier, it says: “If a man marries both a woman and her mother, it is wicked.
 Both he and they must be burned in the fire, so that no wickedness will be among you” (Lev.
 20:14).